chriswailes/compiler-examples/kazoo/chapter 5/Chapter5-old.md

 For Kazoo, we are currently generating functions on the fly, one at a time, as the user types them in.
 We aren't shooting for the ultimate optimization experience in this setting, but we also want to catch the easy and quick stuff where possible.
 As such, we will choose to run a few per-function optimizations as the user types the function in.
 If we wanted to make a "static Kazoo compiler", we would use exactly the code we have now, except that we would defer running the optimizer until the entire file has been parsed.

-In order to get per-function optimizations going, we will use a {RLTK::CG::FunctionPassManager FunctionPassManager} to hold and organize the LLVM optimizations that we want to run.
+In order to get per-function optimizations going, we will use a {RCGTK::FunctionPassManager FunctionPassManager} to hold and organize the LLVM optimizations that we want to run.
 We can now add a set of optimizations to run.
 We will be adding the manager to our JIT class's initialization method like so:

 	def initialize
 		# IR building objects.
-		@module	= RLTK::CG::Module.new('Kazoo JIT')
+		@module	= RCGTK::Module.new('Kazoo JIT')
-		@builder	= RLTK::CG::Builder.new
+		@builder	= RCGTK::Builder.new
 		@st		= Hash.new

 		# Execution Engine
-		@engine = RLTK::CG::JITCompiler.new(@module)
+		@engine = RCGTK::JITCompiler.new(@module)

 		# Add passes to the Function Pass Manager.
 		@engine.fpm.add(:InstCombine, :Reassociate, :GVN, :CFGSimplify)
 	end

-Each {RLTK::CG::ExecutionEngine} provides both a PassManager and FunctionPassManager object when they are requested, and handles their initialization.
-Once our FunctionPassManager is set up, we use the {RLTK::CG::PassManager#add add} method to add a bunch of LLVM passes.
+Each {RCGTK::ExecutionEngine} provides both a PassManager and FunctionPassManager object when they are requested, and handles their initialization.
+Once our FunctionPassManager is set up, we use the {RCGTK::PassManager#add add} method to add a bunch of LLVM passes.
 The `@engine` variable is related to the JIT, which we will get to in the next section.

 In this case, we choose to add four optimization passes.
 The passes we chose here are a pretty standard set of "cleanup" optimizations that are useful for a wide variety of code.
 I won't delve into what they do but, believe me, they are a good starting place :).

-Once the {RLTK::CG::FunctionPassManager} is set up we need to make use of it.
+Once the {RCGTK::FunctionPassManager} is set up we need to make use of it.
 We do this by adding an `optimize` method to our JIT class that we can call on functions returned by the `add` method:

 	def optimize(fun)
 		@engine.fpm.run(fun)